 The two current largest sources of anthropogenic noise in the Arctic are vessel traffic and seismic airguns, although active drilling platforms, marine construction, and navy sonar also create noise.
 Source levels for vessel traffic in the Arctic have only been measured a few times, and mostly for ice breaking activity.
-Ice breaking activity is typically higher than normal vessel noise, and can be higher than 200 dB{med}.
-Source levels for typical vessel traffic ranges between 159 and 178 dB{rms} in non-polar regions, with an average of 173 dB{rms}.
+Ice breaking noise is typically higher than normal vessel noise, and can be higher than 200 dB ${\rm med}$.
+Source levels for typical vessel traffic ranges between 159 and 178 dB ${\rm rms}$ in non-polar regions, with an average of 173 dB ${\rm rms}$.
 Merchant vessels, such as cargo vessels and tankers, can have much higher source levels, with an average source level of 197 dB.
 Vessel traffic occurs throughout the Arctic, but tends to be greater in the Northern Sea Route than in the Northwest Passage, and even more traffic occurs between Europe and Svalbard in the Barents and Greenland Seas.
 These areas with greater vessel traffic should have greater noise levels.

-Seismic airguns have source levels between 211 and 250 dB{rms}, whereas drilling activity has source levels between 146 and 190 dB{rms}.
+Seismic airguns have source levels between 211 and 250 dB ${\rm rms}$.
+Drilling activity has source levels between 146 and 190 dB ${\rm rms}$.
 The prevalence of seismic airgun surveys varies greatly from year to year, but can occur throughout the Arctic.